doctorjei/dovecot-xapian/README.md

 the returned string need escaping with ```\``` before setting the redis key.
 So change any ```$``` to ```\$```

+Best used with ```POP3PORT``` to listen on a random port if port can be changed for fetching service.

 ## To import email into docker-dovecot-xapian
 ### On old dovecot machine
 * Create a user for the reverse tunnel: ```sudo useradd SSHTUNUSER -m -s /bin/true```